Home / About

 Who builds it

 Just one person — a survival-game player and long-time server admin, not a content team or an SEO farm.
 I've got 7,000+ hours in ARK and Rust alone (more across everything else), and every guide, coordinate, and tool here comes from actually playing and running these games, not scraping a wiki.
+(Okay — some scraping.
+Example: I have not personally tamed all 177 dinosaurs.
+I refer to it as artisanal scraping.)
 You'll find me on Steam — proof there's a real player behind the site, not a faceless brand.

 That's also why feedback carries weight here: if a coordinate's off, a setting's wrong, or there's a tool you wish existed, tell me — it goes straight to the person who builds the thing, not a support queue.